Do Vizio TVs Have Bluetooth? (Two Workarounds!)

 Cast

-Finally, you can cast your phone, tablet or laptop directly to your Vizio TV using Apple Airplay and Chromecast, built directly to your TV.
+Finally, you can cast your phone, tablet, or laptop directly to your Vizio TV using Apple Airplay and Chromecast, built directly into your TV.

 The nice thing about SmartCast is that it is continually getting worked on and improved by the Vizio team.
 Anytime there is an update, you get it automatically, for free, via a software update!